 A Crucial Part of Our Success!

-The Beyond U Program, a 21st Century Community Learning Center (CCLC), provides our students with enriched experiences after school, on the weekends and throughout the summer.
-New research tells us that learning and preparation for a successful life require enriched experiences that go well beyond text books, classrooms and the school day.
+The Beyond U Program, a 21st Century Community Learning Center (CCLC), provides our students with enrichment experiences after school, on the weekends and throughout the summer.
+Research tells us that learning and preparation for a successful life require enriched experiences that go well beyond text books, classrooms and the school day.

-The UCAP School and the Beyond U Program have been partially funded by three consecutive five-year 21st Century Grants, the last of which commenced in the 2017-18 school year.
+The UCAP School and the Beyond U Program have been partially funded by four consecutive five-year 21st Century Grants, including the current award which runs through the 2027 school year.

 The 21st Century Community Learning Centers (CCLC) program provides the guidelines for the Beyond U Program and ensures that in addition to our after school programming for students, families are also offered necessary educational services including literacy instruction and cultural enrichment.
 As a CCLC Program, Beyond U provides additional support and resources, ensuring that young people are exposed to out-of-school time learning experiences, connected with higher education resources and encouraged to explore career paths.